-When leave can be carried over to the next year
+When leave is carried over to the following year

 Are you solving a similar problem?